Andy Palmer: Departure

 The Aston Martin board announced on 26 May 2020 that Palmer was leaving Aston Martin after almost six years, to be replaced by Tobias Moers.
 Car and Driver noted, "once Lawrence Stroll had taken a substantial stake in the company — one Palmer had fought against — it was clear that change was coming."
 Before Palmer left, the Aston Martin share price had declined 94% since floatation and the price increased 40% on the day of the announcement; three directors also left.

 On his departure from Aston Martin, Palmer was praised by Steve Fowler of Auto Express for producing Aston Martin's "best ever line up" and for "leaving the company in a better place than when he joined."
 Car and Driver agreed: "Palmer leaves Aston looking stronger than it ever has, and that wasn't enough to save him."

 After leaving Aston Martin, Palmer spoke to The Guardian newspaper and reflected on his tenure at the company, commenting "if you tell the story of going from £420m to £2bn, it's an amazing turnaround."
 Since leaving Aston Martin, Palmer has been described as the "architect of modern Aston Martin, developing the brand from an also-ran former Ford cast off to a real player in the segment".

 InoBat Auto

-In October 2020, Palmer was appointed non-executive vice-chairman of a Slovakian battery manufacturer, InoBat Auto.
+In October 2020, Palmer was appointed non-executive vice-chairman of a Slovak battery manufacturer, InoBat Auto.
 In March 2022, Palmer was appointed as chairman of the company.